-Source: WTO Annual Report 2006 International Trade Statistics (by the WTO Secretariat)
+Source: WTO Annual Report 2014 International Trade Statistics (by the WTO Secretariat)

-Notes: 1-\$US, in billions 2-S: Share (Year 2005)
+Notes: \1-\$US, in billions

+\2-S: Share (Year 2013)

-3-IR: Increase Ratio 2005 (In comparison with year 2004)
+\3-IR: Increase Ratio 2013 (In comparison with year 2012)

-The WTO defines three basic regional trade agreement categories: "customs union (CU)", "free trade area (FTA)", and the "interim agreement" leading to the CU and FTA (see Figure 15-3 for a detailed overview).
-When comparing a Customs Union (CU) and a Free Trade Area (FTA), the similarity is that both seek to liberalize trade within contracting regions by eliminating tariffs and restrictive trade rules.
-The difference between them is that under a CU, all external and internal tariff rates and trade rules for goods traded among the contracting parties must be uniform, but there is no need to make them uniform under an FTA.
+The WTO divides Regional Trade Agreements into those involving the trade of goods, based on GATT Article XXIV, those involving trade with developing countries based on the "Enabling Clause" (See Chapter 1 "Most Favoured Nation Treatment", Part II) agreed by contracting parties in 1979, and those involving the trade in services, based on GATS Article V. GATT Article XXIV defines three basic regional trade agreement categories: "customs union (CU)", "free trade area (FTA)", and the "interim agreement" leading to the CU and FTA (see Figure II-16-3 for a detailed overview).
+When comparing a Customs Union (CU) and a Free Trade Area (FTA), the similarity is that both seek to liberalize trade within contracting regions by eliminating tariffs and restrictive trade rules (see Figure II-16-10 for a detailed overview).
+The difference between them is that under a CU, external uniform tariff rates are applied in order to make all tariff rates and trade rules for goods traded among the contracting parties effectively equal.
+However, since only the export and import between contracting countries become the subjects of liberalization, there is no need to make tariffs uniform under an FTA.